Skip to main content

 • Layout: Switch between table, board, gallery, list, calendar, or timeline views

-Task Management: Beyond Simple To-Do Lists
+Task Management: Way Beyond Simple Checklists

 Task Database Properties